fazalfr/django_Api-demo/README.md

 5. Run the backend server (python manage.py runserver)
 6. Visit the server link (http://localhost:8000/ebook)
 7.  visit the link (http://localhost:8000/user)
+8.  for storing the data , used SQLite database
-8.  for CRUD operation go to Postman app
+9.  for CRUD operation go to Postman app
-9. Copy the link there
+10. Copy the link there
-10. Now you can see the changes there
+11. Now you can see the changes there